ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 output view MyPerson;
 ```

-- The output alias statement is useful when you build libraries of extractors where the same type of entity can have many different implementations, depending on the application domain or the language of the input documents.
+- The output alias statement is useful when you build libraries of extractors where the same type of entity can have many different implementations depending on the application domain or the language of the input documents.
 The main benefit of using an alias when you define an output view is to ensure a consistent nomenclature across output views.
 Consistent nomenclature is expected by the program logic of a user when you process multiple modules that each output a semantically similar view.
 In modular AQL, when an alias name is used in an `output view` statement, the tuples of a view are output under the specified alias name.
 For example, the following code would output the results under the alias name PersonAlias, and the alias name is not qualified with the module prefix.

 ```
 module personModule;